JohanVanslembrouck/corolib/studies/transform/README.md

 All modifications to the original code have been commented with // JVS.
 The program does not do anything useful (yet).

+## Include files

+The source files (indirectly) include one of the following 3 header files:
+* coroutine: the header file that comes with the compiler
+* lbcoroutine.h: the header file originally coded by Lewis Baker (lb)
+* lbcoroutinevf.h: a header file based on lbcoroutine.h but using virtual functions (vf) for __resume and __destroy instead of function pointers

+The selection between coroutine and lbcoroutine.h is done via config.h.
+The selection between coroutine and lbcoroutinevf.h is done via configvf.h.
+Either config.h or configvf.h is included in the source files and the selection is made in CMakeLists.txt.

 ## Dealing with the 3 variants of await_suspend(std::coroutine_handle<>)

 The await_suspend(std::coroutine_handle<>) function can return